Updated June 28, 2023

 Cost vs Price Comparison Table

-|Cost is ascertained from the producer’s perspective||Price is ascertained by the customers perspective|
+|Cost is ascertained from the producer’s perspective.||The customer’s perspective ascertains the price.|

-|Cost is the amount of expenses incurred by the producer of the product to produce the goods||Price is charged from the customer for the goods and the services which are sold to them|
+|Cost is the number of expenses incurred by the product producer to produce the goods.||The customer charges a price for the goods and services sold to them.|

 |Cost results in the outflow of cash||Price results in an inflow of cash|

-|Cost does not include margins of the product||Price includes the margins of the product|
+|Cost does not include the margins of the product.||Price includes the margins of the product.|

-|A margin is applied on cost||Mark up is applied on Price|
+|A margin is applied to the cost.||Markup is applied to the Price.|

-|Cost of a product depends on various numbers of factors: –
+|The cost of a product depends on various numbers of factors: –

-||Price of a product depends on various numbers of factors: –
+||The price of a product depends on various numbers of factors: –

-|The business intends to decrease the cost||The business intends to increase the price|
+|The business intends to decrease the cost.||The business intends to increase the price.|

-This has a been a guide to the top difference between Cost vs Price Here we also discuss the Cost vs Price key differences with infographics and comparison table.
+This has been a guide to the top difference between Cost vs Price Here we also discuss the Cost vs Price key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.